skydidntdoit/geojsonleaflet/README.md

-# helloleaflet
+# geojson

-following the quickstart from leaflet
+using my helloleaflet as a boiler plate for geojson